echonet/dynamic/README.md

 For more details, see the accompanying paper,

 > [**Video-based AI for beat-to-beat assessment of cardiac function**](https://www.nature.com/articles/s41586-020-2145-8)<br/>
-  by David Ouyang, Bryan He, Amirata Ghorbani, Neal Yuan, Joseph Ebinger, Curt P. Langlotz, Paul A. Heidenreich, Robert A. Harrington, David H. Liang, Euan A. Ashley, and James Y. Zou
+  epublished in Nature on March 25, 2020 by David Ouyang, Bryan He, Amirata Ghorbani, Neal Yuan, Joseph Ebinger, Curt P. Langlotz, Paul A. Heidenreich, Robert A. Harrington, David H. Liang, Euan A. Ashley, and James Y. Zou

 Dataset
 -------